 I wanted to start with the trees in León.
 Because I fall in love with cities of lush trees, and decent sidewalks, and bike lanes, and wide, open spaces to add to that.
-Somebody tells me that Guadalajara has more trees, actually, but I still love the fact that even non-major roads have trees.
+Somebody tells me that Guadalajara actually has more trees, but I still love the fact that even non-major roads in León have trees.
 It tells me that the vision to have preserved them goes beyond superficial beautification and a main thoroughfare showoff.
 Being from a city—and a country—where it’s mostly bad sidewalks and dangerous roads for bikers, I get fascinated with places that offer the opposite.
 I like bringing home the good news that it can be done.

 There is also something about a church next to a church, that is next to another, and plazas next to them, that feel very much like home.
 Although gatherings at plazas, in some cultures like ours, have been stereotyped as uncool or “baduy” in the Filipino language, I think that the practice is part of a heritage that societies need not be ashamed of.
 The plazas represent a central activity for genuine human interaction—conversations, stories, music, dances, crafts, or the arts, in general.
 It has ties to something of historical significance that has been passed on through generations.